The Little Prince and the Labyrinth of Exoplanets

 “This maze is the cosmos.”

-He pressed a trembling finger to a worn map.
+He pressed a trembling, graphite-stained finger to a worn map.

 “Each exoplanet rests in a distinct chamber, yet each chamber leads to countless other corridors—like the branches in a garden of forking paths.
 If you study the orbits, you trace a topological dance.
 Every system is part of a broader homotopy class, shaped by time and gravitational pulls.”

 The Little Prince remembered how his own planet had seemed alone, yet was bound to the sun and many others.
-He wondered how all these threads—this tapestry of orbits—might connect.
+He wondered how all these threads and tapestry of orbits might connect.
 Perhaps this labyrinth was not merely chaos, but an echo of a deeper code underlying exoplanetary formation.

 Logician: